montfortthomas/Terraform/README.md

-# terraform-course
+# terraform

-* These files are part of my Udemy course about Terraform
+* These files are part of my refers about Terraform

 # Compatibility